nizarfadlan/nizarfadlan/README.md

 ## About Nizar⚡

 I am an undergraduate student living in Yogyakarta.
-Outside of technology, I like to read books and comics and enjoy music.
+Outside of technology, I like to read books and enjoy music.

 - Check out my Portofolio: [https://nizarfadlan.dev](https://nizarfadlan.dev)
 - Know more about me: [About Nizar](https://nizarfadlan.dev/about)